By: Dara Roth Edney, MSW, RSW

 While you and your partner may be skilled at maintaining a strong connection in this highly stressful time, you may also decide that you could benefit from additional support, individually or as a couple.
 Counselling can help with improved communication, difficult decision-making and strategies for stress reduction and management.

 Remember, while there may not be in-person appointments available at the moment, your doctor and other healthcare professionals continue to be there for you virtually.
-For medical support, please reach out to your TRIO contact and for emotional support, contact Dara directly at email@example.com
+For medical support, please reach out to your TRIO contact and for emotional support, learn more about our fertility counselling services here or contact Dara directly at firstname.lastname@example.org